jaredmejia/research-f20-sp22/practical-deep-learning-course/lesson-4-mnist-basics/lesson-4-notes.md

   bottom_right = t[1:,1:]
   ```
 10. **What is broadcasting?**
+  - A method that PyTorch uses when performing elementwise operations on two tensors of different rank
+  - PyTorch expands the tensor of the smaller rank to have the same size as the tensor of the larger rank (or acts as if it does so without actually allocating any extra memory), and then performs the elementwise operations on the two tensors
 11. **Are metrics generally calculated using the training set, or the validation set?
 Why?**
+  - metrics are calculated using the validation set in order to prevent overfitting, so that we don't build a model that only memorizes the training data
 12. **What is SGD?**
+  - a method for automatically updating the weights of our model based on a loss function
-13. Why does SGD use mini-batches?
+13. **Why does SGD use mini-batches?**
+  -
-14. What are the seven steps in SGD for machine learning?
+14. **What are the seven steps in SGD for machine learning?**
-15. How do we initialize the weights in a model?
+15. **How do we initialize the weights in a model?**
+  - randomly
-16. What is "loss"?
+16. **What is "loss"?**
+  - a measure of the performance of our model
+  - usually, a small loss is treated as good and a large loss is treated as bad
-17. Why can't we always use a high learning rate?
+17. **Why can't we always use a high learning rate?**
+  -
 18. What is a "gradient"?
 19. Do you need to know how to calculate gradients yourself?
 20. Why can't we use accuracy as a loss function?